 To convert the possible benefits of NLP/G adoption into reality, investment managers may benefit from reexamining their strategic vision and talent approach.
 There is a long adoption curve ahead, and firms may help drive initial adoption by balancing short- and long-term objectives.
 Leading practices suggest that implementation and execution are best supported with a refresh of talent strategies, including positioning technology as an enabler rather than a threat.

 Senior leadership buy-in is often key for adoption.
 Both the chief investment officer and portfolio managers should be onboard to help with challenges and integrate the technology and investment teams.
-Once the objectives of NLP/G adoption are truly shared, an organization can pursue them in a coordinated fashion.11 Close collaboration between technology, investment, data science, and strategy teams can help drive NLP and NLG adoption.
+Once the objectives of NLP/G adoption are truly shared, an organisation can pursue them in a coordinated fashion.11 Close collaboration between technology, investment, data science and strategy teams can help drive NLP and NLG adoption.

 Four areas in talent management will likely contribute to long-term NLP/G success: